-The result shows a coverage ratio of 85.7%, which means the strong stress assumptions of this scenario fulfils the purpose of the Reverse Stress Test.
+The result shows a coverage ratio of 106.2%, which means that despite the strong stress assumptions of this scenario, the solvency of FWU Life Austria is still given.
 The SCR of this scenario shows a similar but stronger reaction as the capital requirement of the scenario of economic and political turbulence after the initial shock, see C.7.1.
 The additional expense shock further increases the SCR.